decaf-dev/vaultexplorer.com/docs/quickstart.md

 Open the vault explorer view by clicking on the compass icon in the left-hand sidebar.
 You may also run `Open vault explorer view` from the [command palette](https://help.obsidian.md/Plugins/Command+palette).

-## Switch between views
+## Change views

 Views are different visual formats for displaying your vault files.
 When you first open the explorer view, the `Grid` view is active.

-To switch to another view, click one of the view tabs.
+To change to another view, click one of the view tabs.

 To reorder the tabs, drag one tab and drop it onto another tab.